Hyon0930/MusicTechPapers/README.md

 ## Overview
 This git repository is to create an archive of academic papers regarding music technologies.
-This main page summarizes structure of this archive, a way to make contribution to this repository.
+This main page summarizes contents of this archive, a way to make contribution to this repository.

 ## Structure
 This archive consists of mother groups and its child groups as follows.
-Each child group contains a markdown file explaining academic papers, abstract, demo, dataset used in the paper with links if available.
+Each child group contains a markdown file listing academic papers, abstract, demo, dataset used in the papers with links if available in order of latest to old.

 | Mother Group | Child Group |